Reducing Pressure Injuries in Hospitals

 - The variation of knowledge was high, with some nurses quite misinformed and others showing confident mastery of the topic.
 The most knowledgeable were 100 percent confident and correct about pressure injuries.
 The least show that misinformation occupied up to 50 percent of their knowledge

 - Nurses who were most misinformed or uncertain spent nearly a half hour in the module, while nurses who were most knowledgeable about pressure injuries spent about 19 minutes

 - By the end of the course, 100% of the nurses who completed were confident and correct on all the information

 Confidently Held Misinformation and Implications

-Amplifire found a significant amount of confidently held misinformation (CHM) around nutrition factors, distinguishing pressure injuries and IAD (incontinence Associated Dermatitis), and other environmental factors.
-Download the full case study to learn more:
+Amplifire found a significant amount of confidently held misinformation (CHM) around nutrition factors, distinguishing pressure injuries and IAD (Incontinence Associated Dermatitis), and other environmental factors.
+Complete the form below to download the full case study and learn about the clinical implications.